iwasz/oledgui/README.md

   * tip : you can use std::ref

 * utf8 strings can confuse the length calculation (no UTF8 library is used here, and in general utf8 is not supported).
 If this is a case, use layout: hbox<1> (label ("▲"))

+# A short code description
+There are two layers of class templates.

+## Layer 1 (namespace og::)
+User creates a static tree of widgets where dimensions and positions of these widgets are fixed (compile time).
+Then, thanks to the static nature of the implementation certain attributes can be calculated at compile time:
+* height at which a widget is located looking from the top of the screen
+* focusIndex

+### Widgets
+There are two layers of class templates here (I'll refer to them as simply classes for short).
+First there are classes like Check, Radio and so on, and they are created by corresponding factory methods named accordingly (check, radio etc).
+Widgets can have these fields:

+* Coordinate height: height in characters.
+* bool canFocus: tells if widget can have focus.
+You also may inherit from Focusable class.
+* template <typename Wrapper> Visibility operator() (auto &d, Context const &ctx) const : draws the widget on the screen.
+* template <typename Wrapper> void input (auto &display, Context const &ctx, char c) : handles the input

+The first layer is meant to be extended by the user.

+### ContainerWidgets
+Then there are ContainerWidgets : Layout, Group and Window.
+When filled with children, they are able to calculate uint16_t focusableWidgetCount at compile time.
+This variable tells how many child widgets inside a container is able to accept focus.
+Other than children (or child) fields there is nothing special about them.
+Both Layouts, Groups and Windows inherit from ContainerWidget class (static polymorphism aka CRTP).

+### Layouts
+Although layout is a type of a widget, it can store arbitrary number of other widgets.

+### (Radio) Groups
+Stores one or more instances of Radio class.

+### Windows
+Can contain only 1 child. maintains a Context which stores runtime informations as current cursor position (or a pointer to it).

+## Layer 2 (namespace og::augment::)
+This layer is not meant to be extended or inherited from by the user.
+It contains class templates that wrap widgets and adds more information at compile time.
+This information includes:
+* Dimension getHeight (): for container widgets this is a sum of all children heights. getHeight () - uses information from layer 1 solely.
+It can be calculated in the layer 1 classes.
+This is because simple widgets (i.e. not containers) know their height from the very start (usually 1).
+And containers can simply sum all the heights of their children which is simple to do at compile time.
+* Selection getRadioIndex (): this returns a child number in a container starting from 0.
+This leverages information from the layer 1 and is calculated in between the layers in the Wrapper helper classes.
+Wrapper helpers implement more involving compile time iterations over children.
+Due to the fact that every container starts incrementing the radio index from the 0, this value is also easy to obtain in a simple compile time "loop".
+See transformImpl and transform functions.
+* Focus getFocusIndex (): every focusable widget in the tree has consecutive number assigned, and this method returns that number.
+This is calculated in a similar way as the previous one, but this time add int 1 every time is not enough as the whole tree has to be traversed.
+        What is more, the tree is not heterogeneous, because you can have a mix of Layouts, Groups and Windows (although not every combination makes sense and may be prohibited in the future by some static checks or concepts).
+Thus the getFocusableWidgetCount helper function returns the appropriate value for every child.
+If it's a simple widget, it returns a simple value, otherwise it sums the heights recursively.
+* getY (): this method returns the position in characters of a widget starting from the top of the screen.
+What differentiates this field is that it uses information from both layers : height fields from layer 1 and getHeight() from layer 2 (og::augment::).
+The getHeightIncrement helper is used in the transformImpl to achieve that.

+### Problem with Groups
+The problem with this container is that goes between the Layout and the Radio instances.
+It implements only grouping, while the positioning of the radios resulting from the concrete Layout type (hbox or vbox) has to be maintained.
+This is troublesome in compile time environment, so the introspection ios used in some places to differentiate between Layouts and Groups (by introspection i mean if `constexpr` (requires {
+check for a method or field })).
+Also the GrandParent parameter was added solely for the purpose of implementing Groups.
+See the getHeightIncrement.

+### Problem with Windows
+Not so difficult to solve as previous one, but still.
+The runtime information (as opposed to compile time stuff like positions, orderings and heights) has to be accessible for every widget in a tree.
+For this reason the Context class was introduced.
+A display instance has its own context (this may be subject to change) and then the Windows also have their own Context-s.
+This is because a window can be drawn on top of another, and we have to maintain the runtime state of both.
+The way this is implemented is that if a concrete ContainerWidget instance has its own context field it replaces the previous (parent's or display's).
+The changeContext is used fo that.